Skip to main content

 Medicine Hat is home to the World’s Tallest Tepee, Saamis Tepee.
 It’s also known for pottery, fantastic local brews (coffee and beer), coulees and plenty more.
 The city can also act as a starting point to explore nearby destinations, like Cypress Hills Interprovincial Park.
 Here are 10 can't-miss reasons to visit Medicine Hat and the surrounding area this summer.

-Saamis Teepee
+Saamis Tepee

 This is Medicine Hat's most recognizable landmark.
 The Saamis Tepee was built for the 1988 Winter Olympics in Calgary to pay tribute to Indigenous cultures in Canada.
 The solid steel structure stands 66 m (215 ft) high, and it's more than a photo op.
-The Saamis Teepee's foundation features 10 storyboards that depict key pieces of Indigenous history.
+The Saamis Tepee's foundation features 10 storyboards that depict key pieces of Indigenous history.
 It’s located on the TransCanada Highway next to Medicine Hat's Visitor Information Centre.
 Once a buffalo camp, take a walk through the area, believed to house millions of artifacts.

 open-quote